20 Single Dumbbell Exercises (One Arm Workouts For Home)

 • Single-Leg Deadlift

 All of these moves will engage your core, so it isn't necessary to isolate your core.
 Perform the upper body moves one day and the lower body moves the next.
-Add in rest days and cardio days, and with dedication and consistency, you will see the results you want.

 Common Single Dumbbell Exercise Questions